9 Great Exercise Ideas For People With Back Pain

 However, as you get older not stretching regularly can have a massive impact on your body, especially if you suffer from persistent back pain.

 But why is this?

-Well if you don't stretch your muscles it will cause them to constrict and shorten.
+Well, when you don't stretch your muscles they constrict and shorten.

 For example, in one study it was shown that when a stretching program was added to a back pain rehabilitation program the patients recovered and progressed much faster.